mraypold/chess/README.md

 * Move routing logic into new directory and files.
 * Prefer if chess logic was handled server side to prevent cheating.
 * Socket logic is not particularly robust.
 Needs to be hardened.
+* Some of the socket logic should be moved outside of the routing functions.

 # License